Lawrence Rainey: Killing of Luther Jackson

-Freedom Summer Murders
+Freedom Summer murders

-In the afternoon of June 21, 1964, Chaney, Goodman, & Schwerner arrived at Longdale to inspect the burned out church in Neshoba County.
+On June 21, 1964, afternoon, Chaney, Goodman, & Schwerner arrived at Longdale to inspect the burned-out church in Neshoba County.
 They left Longdale around 3 p.m.
-They were to be in Meridian by 4 p.m. that day.
+They would be in Meridian by 4 p.m. that day.
 The fastest route to Meridian was through Philadelphia.
-At the fork of Beacon & Main Street their station wagon sustained a flat tire.
+At the fork of Beacon & Main Street, their station wagon sustained a flat tire.
 It is possible that a shot was fired at the station wagon's tire.
 Rainey's home was near the Beacon & Main Street fork.
 Deputy Cecil Price soon arrived and escorted them to the county jail.
-Price released the trio as soon as the longest day of the year became night which was about 10 p.m.
+Price released the trio as soon as the longest day of the year became night, about 10 p.m.
 The three were last seen heading south along Highway 19 toward Meridian.

 On the day of the murders, Rainey was visiting his wife at the hospital in Meridian.
 He allegedly left Meridian about 6 p.m. for Collinsville where he had supper with relatives.
 Rainey visited his stepmother in Philadelphia and then went to his office to pick up some clothing.
 He went to his home to pick up some gowns for his wife and left the gowns with his relatives in Collinsville, where he watched television shows Bonanza and Candid Camera, then returned home.
-At the trial it was alleged but not proven that he had learned of the murder early the following morning and deliberately covered it up.
+At the trial, it was alleged but not proven that he had learned of the murder early the following morning and deliberately covered it up.